Over the last year, we have had over 5,000 candidates pass through our engineering hiring process.

 Interview structure for Engineering roles up to Senior Level

 Our interview process has been fully remote since March 2019, and interviews usually take place via video conference software.
 As of August 2020, our interview structure consists of the following stages:

 1. Recruiter meeting: Our technical recruiter meets with the candidate and discusses the position they applied for, their career interests, and what they’re looking for in their next role.
-We’ve heard from many candidates who enjoyed their interactions with our recruiting team tremendously – they’re the ones who help make this a smooth experience for our candidates, and work very hard every day to get to know candidates well and find the best person for the job.
+We’ve heard from many candidates who enjoyed their interactions with our recruiting team tremendously – they’re the ones who help make this a smooth experience for our candidates and work very hard every day to get to know candidates well and find the best person for the job.

-2. Hiring Manager screen: The hiring manager for the position talks with the candidate to assess experience relevant to the role, communication and collaboration skills as well as other core skills from our competency matrix, and ability to handle duties specific to the role.
+2. Hiring Manager screen: The hiring manager for the position talks with the candidate to assess experience relevant to the role, communication, and collaboration skills as well as other core skills from our competency matrix, and ability to handle duties specific to the role.

 4. Team interview: This stage is a conversation with two members of the team that the candidate applied to join.
 We have three goals for this meeting.
 We want to understand what technical skills a candidate brings.
-We want to asses skills in communication, collaboration, and user value delivery.
+We want to assess skills in communication, collaboration, and user value delivery.
 Finally, we want to determine whether we think they could succeed in this role.
-We’re always striving to expand the amount of perspectives, backgrounds, and experiences we have represented on our team.
+We’re always striving to expand the number of perspectives, backgrounds, and experiences we have represented on our team.